sarisabban/MiraMar/README.md

 ## Training:
 Provided is the `RL.py` script that trains on the environment or plays an already trained enviroment.
 Instructions are isolated within the script itself, since this training process is separate from the actual environment code.

-#TODO
-move game from GYM to GYMNASIUM (what is currently supported)